-• Syndication proceeds due to previously allocated or awarded HTCs: Syndication proceeds from HTCs allocated or awarded in a previous cycle/round may be included if verification is included in the application.
-Acceptable verification is a letter from the allocating agency and an executed syndicator agreement or executed Letter of Intent from the syndicator that is acceptable to

-Minnesota Housing.
-The executed Letter of Intent must be current within 15 days of submission of the application.
+- Syndication proceeds due to previously allocated or awarded HTCs: Syndication proceeds from HTCs allocated or awarded in a previous cycle/round may be included if verification is included in the application.
+Acceptable verification is a letter from the allocating agency and an executed syndicator agreement or executed Letter of Intent from the syndicator that is acceptable to Minnesota Housing.
+The executed Letter of Intent must be current within 15 days of submission of the application. - Monetary grants/donations

-- Monetary grants/donations - The portion of the amortizing first mortgage supported by payments in lieu of taxes (PILOT) - Tax Increment Financing (TIF) and/or Property Tax Abatement: Provide satisfactory documentation that the contribution is committed to the project at the time of application.
+- The portion of the amortizing first mortgage supported by payments in lieu of taxes (PILOT) - Tax Increment Financing (TIF) and/or Property Tax Abatement: Provide satisfactory documentation that the contribution is committed to the project at the time of application.
 The documentation must include a resolution from the local government unit indicating its intention to provide TIF or property tax abatement assistance.
 The anticipated amount must be included in the resolution or a letter from the local government unit. - Deferred loans - Grants from nonprofit charitable organizations converted to deferred loans.
 An award letter from the nonprofit charitable organization contributor must be provided at the time of application verifying the contribution.
 Documentation must evidence that the contribution is restricted for housing development uses and the contribution must be included as a project source. - Historic Tax Credits: In addition to the commitment documentation, at the time of application, provide written documentation of eligibility through evidence of Historic Register listing or Part 1 Evaluation of Significance form that is certified and signed by the National Park Service (NPS), along with a syndicator/investor Letter of Intent.
-NPS must check a box on the form indicating that the property contributes to the significance or appears to contribute to the significance. - Funder commitments to modify existing debt12, including approval of assumption of debt and extension of loan term; commitments must contain no contingencies other than receipt of an HTC allocation or award from Minnesota Housing.
+NPS must check a box on the form indicating that the property contributes to the significance or appears to contribute to the significance. - Funder commitments to modify existing debt13, including approval of assumption of debt and extension of loan term; commitments must contain no contingencies other than receipt of an HTC allocation or award from Minnesota Housing.
 At the time of application, written documentation of approval from the funder clearly demonstrating that the approval is for the re-syndication/receipt of a new deferred or HTC allocation or award, justifying the amount and the terms of the contribution, must be provided. - General Partner (GP) commitments can count as long as satisfactory documentation is provided.
 Commitments cannot be eliminated or reduced.
-Examples include: - o GP cash and seller loans - Deferred developer fee: Information provided in the applicant's Multifamily workbook is satisfactory documentation and is considered a commitment.
-The applicant must provide written documentation that the amount is committed as a source of funds that will be repaid from project cash-flows over the initial compliance period.
+Examples include: - GP cash and seller loans - Deferred developer fee: Information provided in the applicant's Multifamily workbook is satisfactory documentation and is considered a commitment.
 For a committed deferred developer fee that cannot be paid back within 10 years on a pro forma basis (based on the pro forma submitted with the application), approval by the syndicator/investor is required. - Purchase reserves: Provide satisfactory documentation to determine that the reserves are available, will be purchased with the property and a commitment that they will be used as a permanent capital source.
-The documentation could include a purchase agreement or financial statements, along with a commitment letter from the applicant.
+The documentation could include a purchase agreement or financial statements, along with a commitment letter from the applicant. - Energy or Sales Tax Rebate: Information provided in the applicant's Multifamily workbook is satisfactory documentation and is considered a commitment.